grael2/HeroicDefence/Home.md

 This is Heroic Defence developer wiki.
 Add here all game related information like:
 * Mechanics description
 * Formulas
-* Anything else you feel like is fitting.
+* Anything else you feel like is fitting